DataFire/Integrations/integrations/generated/amazonaws_servicecatalog/README.md

 * InstructionValue `string`

 ### InvalidParametersException
-* InvalidParametersException `object`: One or more parameters provided to the operation are invalid.
+* InvalidParametersException `object`: One or more parameters provided to the operation are not valid.

 ### InvalidStateException
-* InvalidStateException `object`: An attempt was made to modify a resource that is in an invalid state.
-Inspect the resource you are using for this operation to ensure that all resource states are valid before retrying the operation.
+* InvalidStateException `object`: An attempt was made to modify a resource that is in a state that is not valid.
+Check your resources to ensure that they are in valid states before retrying the operation.

 ### LastRequestId
 * LastRequestId `string`